wellsst/wellsst.github.io/_posts/2019-09-06-react_diceware_grails_deploy.md

 })
 ```

+Note that custom variables declared this way must start with `REACT_APP_`

 Restart your client process and you should see no difference, this is good, you didn't break anything!

 For a more in depth read on this see: [Adding Custom Environment Variables](https://create-react-app.dev/docs/adding-custom-environment-variables)